 Magicman has developed innovative techniques over 20 years to enable franchisees to restore, reinstate and re-surface damaged surfaces such as wood, laminate, uPVC, metal, ceramic, stone and even glass, achieving an exceptionally high standard of repair.
 Damage such as cracks, scratches, chips and dents are virtually impossible to detect following the Magicman treatment.
 As if by magic!
 Magicman is the UK's expert at repairing and renewing hard surfaces of all types.

-Running your own Surface Repair Business, you can provide a service to customers which will offer them substantial savings in restoring and repairing damaged services compared to the cost of replacement.
+By running your own Surface Repair Business you can provide a service to customers which will offer them substantial savings in restoring and repairing damaged services compared to the cost of replacement.